An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

-This was shown to be true for the rectilinear crossing number (instead of the crossing number) in~\cite{approximatingrect}, the proof of this version is almost identical to the one that appears in the said paper.
+\textit{Remark.} This was shown to be true for the rectilinear crossing number (instead of the crossing number) in~\cite{approximatingrect}; the proofs are very similar, and the fact that this holds also for the crossing number was already known to Fox, Pach and Suk.